RishavVishnoi/Power_BI_Retail_Customer_Retention_Analytics-WALMART/README.md

 ## Project Overview

 Walmart, a global leader in multichannel retail, faces growing competition from Amazon, Target, and other retailers.
-Retaining and engaging customers is essential for Walmart’s sustained growth.
-Despite collecting extensive customer, transaction, and loyalty data, Walmart’s reporting lacked analytical clarity needed for retention strategy.
+Retaining and engaging customers is essential for Walmart's sustained growth.
+Despite collecting extensive customer, transaction, and loyalty data, Walmart's reporting lacked analytical clarity needed for retention strategy.

 ---